Robust and tractable multidimensional exponential analysis: Introduction

-In \cite{cuyt2018multivariate, cuyt2020sparse}, the authors proposed a method to solve the problem using a combination of Prony and subspece based methods, so that number of samples required is $\O(n)$.
-Our paper develops these ideas further to develop an algorithm that also utilizes $\O(qn)$ samples, but is far more robust under noise.
-Our method is based on localized trigonometric polynomial kernels developed in \cite{loctrigwave}.
+In this paper, we propose a novel method based on localized trigonometric polynomial kernels developed in \cite{loctrigwave}.
+Our method utilizes $\O(qn)$ samples as well, but is faster and far more robust under noise.
 In contrast to the subspace based methods, our method takes into account the nature of the signal, resulting in a significant noise reduction with only a small number of observations per signal, and yields accurate results with theoretical guarantees.
-This is a completely different viewpoint from what we have seen in the literature, and therefore, not entirely comparable with other approaches.

 The rest of this paper is organized as follows.
 Section~\ref{section:sysmodel} introduces a system model for tomographic imaging which illustrates how the problem of multidimensional exponential analysis arises in signal processing.
 In Section~\ref{section:theosect}, we introduce the concept of localized trigonometric kernels, and provide the neccessary probabilistic background to formulate the main results of our paper which we state and prove our main results in Section~\ref{section:mainresult}.
 The algorithms to implement these theorems are given in Section~\ref{section:algsect}, and demonstrated in the case of the three examples explored in \cite{cuyt2018multivariate}.